huijing/slides/68-finch-frontend-2019/README.md

 ## Flexbox, where nobody knows the size of anything

-- New layout model, a lot more powerful than previous techniques we had
+- the first layout model that was designed specifically for building web layouts, a lot more powerful than previous techniques we had
-- Allows the browser to take over sizing based on the amount of available space
+- allows the browser to take over sizing based on the amount of available space
-- Can be confusing at first because the end result is not what you explicitly set
+- can be confusing at first because the end result may not be what you explicitly set
 - Firefox is the only browser with a Flexbox inspector, locate it at the *Layout* tab, possible to change colour of overlay
 - overlay shows you outlines of each flex item, and the free space available as a texture
 - will tell you the flex direction, and the wrap status